mendix/docs/content/refguide/task-queue.md

 ### 4.1 Tasks Queue Helper

-A module with some conveniences [has been published](https://marketplace.mendix.com/link/component/117272).
-It contains:
+You can use the [Task Queue Helpers](https://marketplace.mendix.com/link/component/117272) module in the Mendix Marketplace to help you to implement Task Queues.
+It contains the following:

-* Pages that can be used to monitor task queues.
+* Pages that can be used to monitor task queues
 * Microflows that can do basic maintenance tasks

 ### 4.2 Limitations